Haywire32/LoS-Archipelago/README.md

 DLC maps are currently disabled because logic hasn't been mapped.

-Color variations on world map that show whether you have remaining checks in logic in a level (unsure if I can achieve this)
+Map indicators to show progression

 Traps

-Deathlink
+DeathLink

 ### Disclaimer
-Reverse engineering and hook implementation have been heavily assisted by AI.
-Mapping of items and logic was done manually, as well as testing in-game testing and verifying.
-Every design decision has been my own.
+AI assistance was used for reverse engineering and hook implementation.
+Item and logic mapping, in-game testing, verification, and design decisions were done manually by me.